call us today

 A DUI checkpoint can induce anxiety and stress for motorists.
 It is important that you understand sobriety checkpoints and how they work to ensure your rights are protected.
 If you or someone you know has been charged with a DUI or other offense at a DUI stop, it is important that you find a criminal defense attorney.

 Our lawyers at Galigani Law Firm are practiced in criminal defense.
 We have over 20 years of experience in handling Florida criminal cases resulting in reduced or diminished charges.
 Attorney Dean Galigani, Galigani Law Firm firm founder, has been recognized for his legal career by becoming president of the Florida Association of Criminal Defense Attorneys.
-He is also Board Certified in Criminal Law by the Florida Bar's Board of Legal Specialization and Education.

 Put your case under the wing of an experienced lawyer.
 Call Galigani Law Firm to put your mind at ease today.
 We have represented clients arrested throughout the Eighth Judicial Circuit and adjoining counties including Alachua County, Levy County, Gilchrist County, Marion County, Baker County, Columbia County, Union County, and Bradford County.